marialucemarcon/marialucemarcon/README.md

 - 👋 Hi, I’m @marialucemarcon
-- 📫 How to reach me: marialuce.marcon@studio,unibo.it
+- 📫 How to reach me: marialuce.marcon@studio.unibo.it
 - 😄 Pronouns: she/her
 <!---
 marialucemarcon/marialucemarcon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.